KhuramAli/JAM-Benchmark/README.md

 # JAM Benchmark

 ## Introduction
 This benchmark is an effort to compare lock-synchronized and lock-free softwares.
-It has simple enough examples using plain C11 and C++17 as well as used some availble lock-free data structure libraries, like Boost and embb. https://github.com/siemens/embb
+It has simple enough examples using plain C11 and C++17 as well as used some available lock-free data structure libraries, like Boost and embb. https://github.com/siemens/embb
 It also includes an attempt to migrate a program from SPLASH-2 Benchmark to lock-free.

 ### Explaination of Name